cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   vertical_minor_radius
     Vertical minor radius of the plasma :math:`(Z_{max,LCFS}-Z_{min,LCFS})/2`

+  wall_temperature
+    Temperature of neutral gas at the wall

   z_effective
     The "effective charge" of the ions, defined as :math:`\sum_j Z_j^2 n_j / n_e`.